netzkontrast/context-engineering-kit/docs/plugins/reflexion/README.md

 Self-refinement framework that introduces feedback and refinement loops to improve output quality through iterative improvement, complexity triage, and verification.

+Focused on:

+- **Self-refinement** - Agents review and improve their own outputs
+- **Multi-agent review** - Specialized agents critique from different perspectives
+- **Iterative improvement** - Systematic loops that converge on higher quality
+- **Memory integration** - Lessons learned persist across interactions

+## Plugin Target

+- Decrease hallucinations - reflection usally allow to get rid of hallucinations by verifying the output
+- Make output quality more predictable - same model usally produces more siumular output after reflection, rather after one shot prompt
+- Improve output quality - reflection usally allow to improve the output by identifying areas that was missed or understanded incorrectly in one shot prompt

 ## Overview

 The Reflexion plugin implements multiple scientifically-proven techniques for improving LLM outputs through self-reflection, critique, and memory updates.
 It enables Claude to evaluate its own work, identify weaknesses, and generate improved versions.

+Plugin is based on papers like [Self-Refine](https://arxiv.org/abs/2303.17651) and [Reflexion](https://arxiv.org/abs/2303.11366).
+These techniques improve the output of large language models by introducing feedback and refinement loops.

+They are proven to **increase output quality by 8–21%** based on both automatic metrics and human preferences across seven diverse tasks, including dialogue generation, coding, and mathematical reasoning, when compared to standard one-step model outputs.

+On top of that, the plugin is based on the [Agentic Context Engineering](https://arxiv.org/abs/2510.04618) paper that uses memory updates after reflection, and **consistently outperforms strong baselines by 10.6%** on agents.

 ## Quick Start